OCA/connector-magento/magentoerpconnect/doc/howto/modify_an_order.rst

 Handle a sale order cancelled on Magento
 ****************************************

-If a sales order has already been imported in OpenERP and is cancelled in Magento, the change won't be reflected in OpenERP.
-If a sales order is still waiting for a payment and is canceled, it won't be imported in OpenERP.
+If a sales order has already been imported in Odoo and is cancelled in Magento, the change won't be reflected in Odoo.
+If a sales order is still waiting for a payment and is canceled, it won't be imported in Odoo.

 *******************
 Modify a sale order